hpssjellis/Arduino-Portenta-Doom/drafts/README.md

 newkeys##-cpp.txt  where the higher number is the latest attempt and lets hope is the better version

-So far pins A0 joystick X
+So far pins are:

+A0 joystick X
 A1 joystick y
 A2 joystick button for run
 A3 button fire